ynareshkalyan21/gondigoraka.ai/README.md

 # gondigoraka.ai

+Twitter Trending Words Analysis
+This repository contains code to analyze trending words on Twitter.
+The code uses a CSV file of Twitter data to identify the most repeated, liked, and retweeted words.
+The code also visualizes the results using bar charts.

+Requirements
+Python 3.6 or higher
+NumPy
+Matplotlib
+NLTK
 Usage
-Place your Twitter data CSV file in the same directory as the script.
-Ensure that the file follows the correct format and includes the required columns.
-Open the script file (twitter_type_face_bot3) in a text editor.
-Update the filename variable with the name of your CSV file.
-Optionally, customize the parameters such as the number of top words to display and the weights for word frequency.
+Clone the repository to your local machine.
+Install the requirements using pip install -r requirements.txt.
-Run the script using Python:
+  Run the code using python twitter_type_face_bot3.py.

-python twitter_type_face_bot3.py
-The script will process the Twitter data, print the common trending words, and display three bar charts representing the most repeated words, most liked words, and most retweeted words.
+The code will create a figure with three subplots.
+The first subplot shows the most repeated words, the second subplot shows the most liked words, and the third subplot shows the most retweeted words.

 Examples
 Here are some examples of the generated charts: